sanket0211/cbioportal/docs/Import-Study-Using-Docker.md

-Import Study Using Docker
+# Import Study Using Docker

+:warning: Please make sure to restart tomcat every time you add/remove/overwrite a study

 ## Adding a Study

-:warning: Please make sure to restart tomcat every time you update a study
+In a docker terminal type the following command:

 ```bash
 docker exec -it "{CBIOPORTAL_CONTAINER_NAME}" \